liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

 +$$$

-**Note**: While developing your theme, we recommend that you enable [Developer Mode](/develop/tutorials/-/knowledge_base/7-1/using-developer-mode-with-themes).
+**Note:** While developing your theme, we recommend that you enable [Developer Mode](/develop/tutorials/-/knowledge_base/7-1/using-developer-mode-with-themes).
 This will unminify JS files and disable caching for CSS and FreeMarker template files, making the debugging process much easier.